markusmobius/go-htmldate/README.md

 go run scripts/comparison/*.go
 ```

-For the test, we use 500 documents which taken from two sources:
+For the test, we use documents which taken from two sources:

-- 225 documents from BBAW collection by Adrien Barbaresi and Lukas Kozmus.
+- BBAW collection by Adrien Barbaresi, Shiyang Chen, and Lukas Kozmus.
-- 275 documents from [Data Culture Group][dcg] from Northeastern University for additional English news.
+- [Data Culture Group][dcg] from Northeastern University for additional English news.

 Here is the result when tested in my PC (Intel i7-8550U @ 4.000GHz, RAM 16 GB):